 Bear Paw = Follow an animal trail through the mountains to find water and food

-The heritage of African quilting made it through chattel slavery honing a Black legacy to be free of a white system of bondage.
-Black people worked in secret, equipped with needle and thread, engaging with a visual language, doing their part for freedom.
+The heritage of African quilting made it through chattel slavery, honing a Black legacy of being free of a white system of bondage.
+Black people worked in secret, equipped with needle and thread, engaging with a visual language, and doing their part for freedom.

-Also what is known can be traced back to the prominent influences of four civilizations of Central and West Africa: the Mande-speaking peoples (in Guinea, Mali, Senegal, and Burkino Faso); the Yoruba and Fon peoples (in the Republic of Benin and Nigeria); the Ejagham peoples (in Nigeria and Cameroon); and the Kongo peoples (in Zaire and Angola.
-Also the Asante and Ewe cultures of Ghana practice strip textile weaving.
+Also, what is known can be traced back to the prominent influences of four civilizations of Central and West Africa: the Mande-speaking peoples (in Guinea, Mali, Senegal, and Burkino Faso); the Yoruba and Fon peoples (in the Republic of Benin and Nigeria); the Ejagham peoples (in Nigeria and Cameroon); and the Kongo peoples (in Zaire and Angola.
+Also, the Asante and Ewe cultures of Ghana practice strip textile weaving.
 Blending appliqué with other European styles, Black quilters are largely responsible for turning the American patchwork quilt into an instrument of storytelling and historical documentation.
-Additionally, Black artists brought with them a flair for color that was uncommon to the Anglo population of the day.
-Appliqué wall hangings were, even in the young days of our country, a centuries old tradition for recording the histories of West African kings.
+Additionally, Black artists brought a flair for color uncommon to the Anglo population of the day.
+Appliqué wall hangings were, even in the young days of our country, a centuries-old tradition for recording the histories of West African kings.

-Though the native West African wall hangings were traditionally made by men, the art form here on the North American continent has been dominated mostly by women.
-Originally in Africa most of the textiles were made by men.
-Yet when slaves were brought to the United States their work was divided according to Western patriarchal standards and women took over the tradition.
-However, this strong tradition of weaving left a visible mark on Black quilting by women.
+Though men traditionally made the native West African wall hangings, the art form here on the North American continent has been dominated mostly by women.
+Originally in Africa, most of the textiles were made by men.
+Yet when slaves were brought to the United States, their work was divided according to Western patriarchal standards, and women took over the tradition.
+However, this strong weaving tradition left a visible mark on Black quilting by women.
 In fact, slave women who could sew, spin yarn and thread, and weave cloth brought a much higher price on the auction block.
-In combining traditional African appliqué technique with traditional European quilting styles, the African American quilts were born.
+African American quilts were born by combining traditional African appliqué techniques with traditional European quilting styles.
 Black quilts tell stories, document family trees, maintain memories of departed loved ones, and share faith in God.

 Perhaps no one person demonstrates the development of the African American Quilt better than Harriet Powers.
-Once a slave in rural Georgia, but her intricate quilts make her a celebrated artist today.
+She was once a slave in rural Georgia, but her intricate quilts make her a celebrated artist today.
 Her story quilts depict biblical tales and local histories.
-Born in 1837, she created two quilts which are the best known and well-preserved examples of the Antebellum South and Black quilting tradition still in existence.
-Using the traditional African appliqué technique along with European record keeping and biblical reference traditions, Powers recorded on her quilt’s local historical legend, Bible stories, and astronomical phenomenon.
+She was born in 1837 and created two best-known and well-preserved quilts of the Antebellum South and the black quilting tradition still in existence.
+Using the traditional African appliqué technique, European record keeping, and biblical reference traditions, Powers recorded on her quilt’s local historical legend, Bible stories, and astronomical phenomena.
 She began exhibiting them in 1886 at the Cotton States and International Expo.
 She was "discovered" at a local county fair by a white woman named Jennie Smith when she was approximately 65 years old.
 Smith documented her encounter with Powers in a personal diary.
 Although Smith tried several times to get her to sell her quilts, Powers steadfastly refused.

-The traditions of quilt making have been passed on through generations and continue today.
-In Africa, the demand to be able to recognize people from far distances was crucial for aggressive tribes and traveling hunting parties.
-This textile tradition of using large shapes and bright colors is a trademark of the heritage.
-Traditional African weave was not regulated by specific pattern.
+The traditions of quilt-making have been passed on through generations and continue today.
+In Africa, the demand to recognize people from far distances was crucial for aggressive tribes and traveling hunting parties.
+This textile tradition of using large shapes and bright colors is a heritage trademark.
+A specific pattern did not regulate traditional African weaves.
 The creator of the weave was free to change and alternate the pattern.
 The goal of the work was to create a large fabric of separate weaves sown together rather than one repeating pattern.
-The ability to recreate and change old patterns was especially important to many African tribes.
+Recreating and changing old patterns was especially important to many African tribes.
 A break in a pattern symbolized a rebirth in the ancestral power of the creator or wearer.
 And a break in a pattern also helped keep evil spirits away.

-Evil is believed to travel in straight lines and a break in a pattern or line confuses the spirits and slows them down.
-This tradition is highly recognizable in Black improvisation of white American patterns.
-21st century Black quilters have revived interest in this centuries old art form and continue to create magnificent works that tell stories, record history, and captivate the imagination.
+Evil is believed to travel in straight lines, and a break in a pattern or line confuses the spirits and slows them down.
+This tradition is highly recognizable in the black improvisation of white American patterns.
+21st-century Black quilters have revived interest in this centuries-old art form and continue to create magnificent works that tell stories, record history, and captivate the imagination.